Combat (video game): Legacy

 A sequel to Combat went into development for the Atari 2600 and was to be titled Combat Two.
 It was announced by Atari in 1982.
 The game would have included landscape elements such as water, forests and bridges as well as a level editor.
 The game was officially announced but was never officially released for the system.
 An incomplete prototype of the game surfaced in 1999 by former Atari Age magazine editor Steve Morgenstern.

 Physical copies of the game were made for sale in limited quantity at the 2001 Classic Gaming Expo.
 The prototype was released as part of the Atari Flashback 2 dedicated console in 2005.
-Combat Two was included as part of the Atari 50: The Anniversary Celebration (2022) compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One.
+Combat Two was included as part of the Atari 50 (2022) compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One.